• Home

 For more trail details and tips, head to my detailed guide.

-My favourite nearby falls is located along Spring Creek, a relatively hidden gem just a 5-minute drive away in Mowbray Valley.
+My favourite local waterfall is located along Spring Creek, a relatively hidden gem just a 5-minute drive away in Mowbray Valley.
 If you enjoy slightly more adventurous hikes and cooling off in rock pools then this one’s for you.

 Although it’s worth noting that completing the full trail may not be for everyone due to the climbing element towards the end, however there are a few mini-falls and opportunities to take a dip before then if you’d prefer.
 It’s still a really enjoyable nature walk even if you don’t quite get to Black Rock.